Kirk and Uhura's kiss: Historical context

 Identifying the first interracial kiss on television is a subject of debate.
 Historians noted that interracial kisses between blacks and whites were depicted on British television during live plays as early as 1959, and on subsequent soap operas like Emergency Ward 10.
-In the United States, interracial kisses were shown on I Love Lucy between the Cuban Desi Arnaz and white Lucille Ball, who was both his onscreen and real-life wife, in the 1950s.
-However, despite Arnaz and Ball being frequently described as an "interracial couple", "Hispanic" is not always considered to be a race.
-Arnaz is today considered by some to be a white man of Cuban ancestry.

-The United States Census Bureau uses the ethnonyms "Hispanic or Latino" to refer to a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race; the Census Bureau states, "People who identify their origin as Hispanic, Latino, or Spanish may be any race."
+In the United States, the Cuban Desi Arnaz and white Lucille Ball kissed frequently on I Love Lucy, in the 1950s.
+Despite Arnaz and Ball being frequently described as an "interracial couple", "Hispanic" is not by some definitions a straightforward racial category, (Note: The United States Census Bureau uses the ethnonyms "Hispanic or Latino" to refer to a person of Cuban, Mexican, Puerto Rican, South or Central American, or other Spanish culture or origin regardless of race; the Census Bureau states, "People who identify their origin as Hispanic, Latino, or Spanish may be any race.") and Arnaz was a white man of Cuban ancestry.
 In 1958, a decade prior to "Plato's Stepchildren", Shatner himself shared an interracial kiss with France Nuyen, a person of Asian ancestry, during a scene in the Broadway production of The World of Suzie Wong, which was shown in an episode of The Ed Sullivan Show.
 Other shows such as Adventures in Paradise and I Spy featured kisses between white male actors and Asian actresses.
 Sammy Davis Jr. kissed Nancy Sinatra on the cheek on a December 1967 episode of her televised special Movin' with Nancy.

 On Star Trek, in the season one episode "What Are Little Girls Made Of?", first broadcast in October 1966, there is a friendly kiss between Uhura, played by Nichols and Christine Chapel, played by Majel Barrett.
 In the February 16, 1967 episode "Space Seed", Mexican actor Ricardo Montalban, playing the genetically engineered supercriminal Khan Noonien Singh, kisses Madlyn Rhue.
 In the season two episode "Mirror, Mirror", first broadcast on October 6, 1967, Kirk and Lieutenant Marlena Moreau, played by BarBara Luna, an actress of Filipino-European ancestry, kiss on the lips.
 Meanwhile, Mirror-Sulu, played by Japanese-American actor George Takei, kisses Uhura's neck.

-According to Syracuse University Professor of television and popular culture Robert Thompson, irrespective of which interracial kiss was the first, Thompson observed, the one in "Plato's Stepchildren" is considered a milestone.
+According to Syracuse University Professor of television and popular culture Robert Thompson, irrespective of which interracial kiss was the first, Thompson observed, the one in "Plato's Stepchildren" “seems to be the one that is considered a milestone.”

 "Plato's Stepchildren" first aired November 22, 1968, one year after Loving v.
 Virginia, in which the U.S. Supreme Court declared unconstitutional nationwide laws prohibiting interracial marriage between Blacks and whites, between whites and Native Americans, Filipinos, Asians and, in some states, "all non-whites".
 That year, only 3 percent of newlyweds were interracial couples.
 In contrast, in 2015, 17 percent of newlyweds were interracial couples, according to a Pew Research Center analysis of U.S. Census Bureau data.